pietern/avr-tasks/README.md

 * Preemptive.
 * Uses TIMER0 for scheduler ticks (default: 2ms per tick).
 * Supports as many tasks as you can fit in RAM (default: 256 bytes per task).
-* Currently only supports ATmega328p.
+* Expects to be run on an ATmega328p.
 * For missing features, see _TODO_ below.

 ## Example